What is an electrician?

+The apprenticeship program is a combination of classroom and on the job training over a 4 year period of time.
 The program is designed to provide the apprentice with the necessary training to earn the status of electrician.
 For completion, 576 hours of classroom instruction and 8,000 on the job training hours are required.

 Apprentices who satisfactorily complete the requirements will be certified by the JATC and the Oregon Bureau of Labor and Industries.
 This committee sponsors, supervises and regulates the program.
 At the end of the training, the apprentice receives a Completion Certificate and will be allowed to sit for the Oregon Journeyman Electrician's Exam.